zisismaras/omnimap/README.md

 ### TODO

+In the meantime use `--help` and read more about these flags:

+* --read-buffer-size
+* --key-flush-size
+* --max-file-part-size
+* --index-every
+* --workers

 ## Building from source

 To build from source you will need a copy of Clang and LLVM which can be installed from your package manager